corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Exceptions

-* `ManualRecoveryException` - This exception will be thrown by the initiating node if there is no `RecoveryRequest` with the ID specified OR if a `RecoveryRequest` is found but is not in a 'requested' status.
+* `ManualRecoveryException` - This exception will be thrown by the initiating node if there is no `RecoveryRequest` with the ID specified or if a `RecoveryRequest` is found but is not in a 'requested' status.
 This exception will also be thrown if the provided `failString` is too long or has unacceptable characters.

-### ExportTransactionsFlow
+### `ExportTransactionsFlow`

 This flow fetches a `RecoveryRequest` from the database, verifies that the requested transactions therein should be available to the initiating party and then exports the transaction data as a `VaultArchive`.
 The related `RecoveryRequest` is then marked as complete.
-The exported data will be available at: `path`/recoveryStatusID
+The exported data will be available at: `path`/recoveryStatusID.

 This flow only marks the `RecoveryRequest` as complete on behalf of the invoking node.
 The node that initiated the `RecoveryRequest` will not mark their record as complete until they have successfully imported the transaction data.

 #### Parameters

 * `requestId` - A `String` representing the `UUID` corresponding to the manual `RecoveryRequest` for which you will be exporting a file containing transaction data (a `VaultArchive`).
-* `path` - A `String` representing the file path to which you will export the requested data to the filesystem
+* `path` - A `String` representing the file path to which you will export the requested data to the filesystem.

-#### Return Type
+#### Return type

 * `Unit / Void` - None.